mailchain/mailchain-web/README.md

 | - | - |
 currentNetwork: | The current selected network (e.g. `ropsten`, `mainnet`)
 currentAccount: | The current selected account for this network
+currentProtocol: | The current selected blockchain protocol
+currentWebProtocol: | The current selected web protocol (e.g. `https` or `http`) for contacting the mailchian application
+currentPort: | The current selected port (e.g. `8080`) for contacting the mailchian application
+currentHost: | The current selected host (e.g. `127.0.0.1`, `localhost`, etc.) for contacting the mailchian application

 ### Message Storage
 The Mailchain web application does not store message contents.